 Greg does not work in a singular design approach, but rather he is versatile and adaptive to the unique environment of each project.
 His forward-looking approach incorporates a modernist point-of-view imbued with warmth and texture.
 He also attributes his sensitivity to context and site to agrarian buildings that shaped his appreciation of architecture within rural settings.

-Mike is originally from Florida and graduated from the University of Tennessee at Knoxville in 1995 with a Bachelor of Architecture.
-Mike joined Walker Warner Architects in 1997 and has lived on the East and West Coasts of the United States, as well as in Poland, Germany and India.
+Mike is originally from Florida and graduated from the University of Tennessee at Knoxville in 1995 with a Bachelor of Architecture, joining Walker Warner Architects in 1997.
+Mike has lived on the East and West Coasts of the United States, as well as in Poland, Germany and India.
 His time spent living overseas, as well as his travels within the U.S. have reinforced a deep appreciation for contextually appropriate design.
-For each project, Mike draws inspiration from the local cultural and physical context with a goal of combining the best principles of regional vernacular structures with a modernist point of view, resulting in timeless architecture that reflects the client’s vision.
+For each project, Mike draws inspiration from the local cultural and physical context with a goal of combining the best principals of regional vernacular structures with a modernist point of view, resulting in timeless architecture that reflects the client’s vision.

 As a Principal, Mike leads the design of multiple projects while also collaborating on the design and management of select projects with Brooks and Greg.
-In the past, he has managed some of the firm’s most successful projects, including the Sonoma Ranch Residence, Foothills Modern Residence, Quintessa Pavilions, Oak Woodland Residence and House of Flowers.
+In the past, he has managed some of the firm’s complex site projects including the House of Flowers, Quintessa Pavilions, Oak Woodland Residence, Sonoma Ranch, and Foothills Modern Residence.

 After growing up on Long Island, Kathy was awakened to architecture’s potential during her time at Rice University where she earned a Bachelor of Architecture in 1993.
 During her years in Houston, Kathy regularly visited Renzo Piano’s Menil Collection, drawn by the building’s quiet contextualism, simplicity and inventive use of natural light.
 Kathy was equally impressed by Piano’s collaborative approach with master craftsmen and has sought out similar relationships on projects, such as the Wilderness Cabin, Quintessa Residence, and Big Wood River Residence since joining Walker Warner Architects in 1995.